sanjeevkopsai/mtc-infra-prod/README.md

-# mtc-infra-prod
+# This is a prod terraform repository is for infra developers,
-terraform Code for MTC
+The infra was last modified by: Sanjeev M